stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 Exactly.
 More specifically, a subsection in it that defines the "backend" you want to use.
 If you want to use a different build backend, you can say so.
-If you don't, then the assumption is that you are using setuptools and therefore whatever tool you need will look for setup.py, execute it, and hopefully build something.
+If you don't, then the assumption is that you are using setuptools and therefore pip will fallback to look for setup.py, execute it, and hopefully build something.

 setup.py is just going eventually to disappear, or not. setup.py is a way